iff/coffee-boulder-trophy/README.md

 ## Requirements

-The following tools are required to get DIR up and running:
+The following tools are required to get the boulder-trophy app up and running:

  * [node.js](http://nodejs.org/) 0.6.x
  * [npm](http://npmjs.org/) 1.x